ajam/aufbau/README.md

 See [aufbau-example-app](https://github.com/mhkeller/aufbau-example-app) for a starter example or [Aufbau files](http://github.com/mhkeller/aufbau-files) for a CommonJs example that uses the filesystem to load and save files.

 The biggest difference between writing normal web apps is that your JavaScript is executed in a CommonJs environment, which means you can use node module syntax to declare your dependencies and which gives read / write access to the filesystem.
-That is purely optional, however; you can write your modules just the same you would for any normal browser-based project.
+That is purely optional, however; you can write your modules the same you would for any normal browser-based project.

 By default, the Aufbau install process adds [a home button link](/home-button.html) if one doesn't exist already.
 If you want to change the style, any CSS rules targeting `#AUFBAU-home` will override existing styles.
 See [`home-btn.html`](home-btn.html) for an example.